 “New Englanders have always been practical and forward-thinking when it comes to protecting our environment.
 We are proud that the Town of Sharon, along with its partnership with the Neponset River Watershed Association, is taking wise steps to save water and resources,” said Curt Spalding, regional administrator of EPA’s New England office.
 “We all can save water and protect the environment by choosing WaterSense labeled products in our homes, yards and businesses, and by taking simple steps to save water each day.”

-Starting with its youngest citizens, an in-school initiative in Sharon schools taught students about water conservation and provided take-home materials to educate parents about water efficiency in the home.
-High school students developed effective and informative public service announcements on the topics of water efficiency and conservation, videos for which were broadcast on the town’s local cable station.
-Students also designed informational posters which were hung up in municipal buildings throughout the town.
-In addition, the Town of Sharon celebrated the 2012 Fix a Leak Week in style by stringing a banner across the town’s Main Street and encouraging all residents to install WaterSense labeled products and embrace water-efficient practices at home.
+Starting with its youngest citizens, an in-school initiative in Sharon schools presented by NepRWA’s Water Conservation Coordinator, Nancy Fyler, taught students about water conservation and provided take-home materials to educate parents about water efficiency in the home.
+Fyler also directed high school students in developing effective and informative public service announcements on the topics of water efficiency and conservation, videos for which were broadcast on the town’s local cable station.
+In addition, high school students designed informational posters which were hung up in municipal buildings throughout the town.
+Finally, the Town of Sharon celebrated the 2012 Fix a Leak Week in style by stringing a banner across the town’s Main Street and encouraging all residents to install WaterSense labeled products and embrace water-efficient practices at home.

 “The partnership forged between the Neponset River Watershed Association and the Town of Sharon Water Department has resulted in both groups doing what they do best towards providing a sustainable water supply to the residents of Sharon,” said Eric Hooper, Sharon DPW Superintendent.